madanmx/MAXIV2025-Data-processing-for-Beginners/README.md

 Click Start and Now you are connected with an interface with the HPC!! <br/>
 Please use the MAXIV-Github-HPCaccess.pdf as a graphical reference.

+Get into the directory where you want to process;
+In my case it is /gpfs/offline1/visitors/micromax/